The Many-Worlds Calculus: Introduction

 However, in the state of the art this ``splitting-world'' understanding has only been carried for deterministic or probabilistic branching~\cite{goisync,duncan2009generalized,staton2015algebraic}.
 These existing approaches do not support more exotic branchings, such as \emph{quantum superposition}.

 \textbf{Quantum Computation.}~ Conventional wisdom has it that quantum computation is about \emph{quantum data in superposition}.
-In the standard model, the memory holding quantum data is encapsulated inside a coprocessor accessed through a simple interface: The coprocessor holds individually addressable registers holding \emph{quantum} bits, on which one can apply a fixed set of operations ---\emph{gates}--- specified by the interface.
+In the standard model, the memory holding quantum data is encapsulated inside a coprocessor accessed through a simple interface: The coprocessor holds individually addressable registers consisting of \emph{quantum} bits, on which one can apply a fixed set of operations ---\emph{gates}, e.g.~ the \emph{CNot} gate \tikzfig{CNot} that can be applied on pairs of qubits--- specified by the interface.
 If some of these gates can generate superposition of data, this is kept inside the coprocessor and opaque to the programmer.
 A typical interaction with the coprocessor is a purely classical sequence of elementary operations of the form ``Apply gate X to register $n$; apply gate Y to register $m$; \textit{etc}''.
 Such a sequence of instructions is usually represented as a \emph{quantum circuit}.
 In this model, a quantum program is then a conventional program building a quantum circuit and sending it as a batch-job to the coprocessor.

 From a semantical perspective, the \emph{state} of a quantum memory consisting of $n$ quantum bits is a vector in a $2^n$-dimensional Hilbert space.
 A (pure) quantum circuit is a linear, sequential description of elementary operations describing a \emph{linear, unitary map} on the state space.